fbpx

 Why not to substitute sweeteners in hummingbird food recipes

-Raw, unrefined granulated sugars and dark sugary liquids (like molasses) contain iron and other minerals that can be harmful to the birds in concentrations higher than would be found naturally in flower blossoms.
+Raw, unrefined granulated sugars and dark sugary liquids (like molasses) contain iron and other minerals that can harm the birds in concentrations higher than naturally found in flower blossoms.
 Molasses and other concentrated sugars are man-made products that hummingbirds would not encounter in their natural habitat.

 Many other sugars don’t list the iron content of the batch.
 Even if product labeling of minerals was super-accurate across the board, there isn’t yet a definitive consensus on a “safe limit” of various minerals for hummingbirds.
 No one wants to be unwittingly consuming unknown doses of a variable, mineral-concentrated substance.
 It’s simply not our risk to take in their food.